Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E105-SoftwareStacks.md

         shows that there are versions of `brotli` for several of the `cpe*` toolchains and in several versions of the LUMI software stack.

-        Of course we prefer to use a recent software stack, the `23.12` or `24.03` (and preferably the `24.03` as that is the best supported on at this time, early December 2024).
+        Of course we prefer to use a recent software stack, the `25.03` or `25.09` (and preferably the `25.03` as that is the system default stack and best supported on at this time, April 2025).
         Since we want to use other software compiled with the Cray compilers also, we really want a `cpeCray` version to avoid conflicts between different toolchains.
-So the module we want to load is `Brotli/1.1.0-cpeCray-24.03`.
+So the module we want to load is `Brotli/1.1.0-cpeCray-25.03`.

         To figure out how to load it, use

         ```
-        module spider Brotli/1.1.0-cpeCray-24.03
+        module spider Brotli/1.1.0-cpeCray-25.03
         ```

-        and see that (as expected from the name) we need to load `LUMI/24.03` and can then use it in any of the partitions.
+        and see that (as expected from the name) we need to load `LUMI/25.03` and can then use it in any of the partitions.

         Instead of using the `module spider` command, you could also have searched for `brotli` in the